cmorten/opine/README.md

 ## Philosophy

-The Express philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
+The [Express](https://github.com/expressjs/express) philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.

-Opine will aim to achieve these same great goals, focussing first on developing robust tooling and features before moving onto accelerating performance and becoming super lightweight.
+Opine will aim to achieve these same great goals, focussing on providing equivalent robust tooling and features.

-As time passes, Opine's goals may naturally diverge from [ExpressJS](https://github.com/expressjs/express) and this will be reflected here.
+Once Deno's [Node compatibility layer](https://deno.land/std/node/README.md) matures sufficiently to support Express out of the box, Opine will be operate in maintenance mode.

 ## Examples